reina-peh/Predicting-Behaviours-of-Estonian-Prosumers/README.md

 # Predicting-Behaviours-of-Estonian-Prosumers

-This is a machine learning project about predicting energy consumption behaviours of Estonian prosumers using Python.
-Below is an outline of the steps I have taken in building a predictive model:
+This is a machine learning personal project about predicting energy consumption behaviours of Estonian prosumers using Python.

-Steps:
-1. EDA
-2. Data Preprocessing/Data Normalization/Feature Engineering
-3. Model Training
-4. Validation Metric (MAE)
-5. Hyperparameter Tuning
-6. Ensemble
+**No. of datasets:  **
+9

-Models Used:
+**Models Used:  **
 1. XGBoost
 2. CatBoost
 3. LGBM
 4. Neural Networks

-No. of datasets:
-9

-Codes are not released yet
+Codes are privated